 School-assessed Coursework for Unit 3 will contribute 25 per cent to the study score.
 School-assessed Coursework for Unit 4 will contribute 25 per cent to the study score.
+The examination will contribute 50 per cent to the study score.

-History - Revolutions Unit 3 & 4
+Yr 12 Humanities History - Revolutions Unit 3 & 4